-PART I. To be completed by the applicant Legal Last Name First Middle Maiden or Other Names Addre ess (Street, Apt # , City, State, Zij o Code) Socia l Security Numb er Home Phone Number 1.
-Specifically describe the accommodation you seek under the 1990 Americans with Disabilities Act.
-2. Specifically identify the physical or mental disability(s) that your believe requires this accommodation under the 1990 Americans with Disabilities Act .
-3. Signature Date PAR F II.
-Informatio on to be provid ed by a qualified he ealth professional and attached to this form (if required) 1.
-Include a stat ement of the spe ecific diagnosis of th ne disability.
-2. Cite the diagnostic criteria and tests given, with dates (no more than 3 years since administration) results, and interpretations.
-Cite how the results support the diagnosis.
-3. Describe the applicant's functional limitations due to the disability, and the impact of those limitations on physical, perceptual and cognitive abilities.
-4. specific accomn functional limit accommodation, provide a rationale as to how it will reduce the 5. • 1 ntials, training, wor d/or treat this applic k experience and any licenses you hold that support your ant's disabilities.
-6. his applicant, explain why.
-If accommodations have been made for bast documentation of prior accommodations.
+PART I. To be completed by the applicant

+- 2. Cite the diagnostic criteria and tests given, with dates (no more than 3 years since administration) results, and interpretations.
+Cite how the results support the diagnosis. - 3.
+Describe the applicant's functional limitations due to the disability, and the impact of those limitations on physical, perceptual and cognitive abilities. - 4.
+Recommend specific accommodation(s) for each accommodation, provide a rationale as to how it will reduce the impact of the functional limitation(s). - 5.
+State your professional credentials, training, work experience and any licenses you hold that support your qualifications to diagnose and/or treat this applicant's disabilities. - 6.
+If no prior accommodations have been made of this applicant, explain why.
+If accommodations have been made for this applicant, state what was done and provide past documentation of prior accommodations.